 Behead The Serpent

-Compromising photographs discovered in a vacant office in central London are not immediately connected to a ferocious attack on Davies King.
-But when the campaign against the chief of detectives and his closest friends turns to blackmail, it becomes personal.
+This is another book specialing in crime fiction.
+Written before much was known about cyberwarfare, in the UK, the story has been likened to true crime.
+The book begins when compromising photographs are discovered in a vacant office in central London.
+They are not immediately connected to a ferocious attack on Davies King, but when the campaign against the chief of detectives turns to blackmail, it becomes personal.

-A series of horrendous bomb attacks and brutal shootings convince Davies to discharge himself from hospital and confront the two ‘most wanted’ criminals in the United Kingdom.
+The story continues with a series of horrendous bomb attacks and brutal shootings.
+The events convince Davies to discharge himself from the hospital and confront the two ‘most wanted’ criminals in the United Kingdom.

 Disillusioned with a temporary chief constable, and anxious to relieve Max, a stressed-out bomb disposal officer, the chess-playing detective joins forces with Admiral Julian Crow of British Intelligence to challenge the megalomaniacs who are holding the nation to ransom.
 Faced with severe consequences, Her Majesty’s Government announce a Tier One threat level as the lights across the south of England are extinguished and parts of Europe and North America face the reality of the first stages of society’s breakdown – Dystopia.